idarolti/PhysaliaSexChrom/Day3/Day3_Practical_02_FindingGametologs.md

 head blastout
 ```

-qseqid: Query sequence identifier (the sequence being searched).
+qseqid: Query sequence identifier (the sequence being searched)

-sseqid: Subject sequence identifier (the matched database sequence).
+sseqid: Subject sequence identifier (the matched database sequence)

-pident: Percentage of identical matches in the alignment.
+pident: Percentage of identical matches in the alignment

-length: Length of the alignment region.
+length: Length of the alignment region

-mismatch: Number of mismatched positions in the alignment.
+mismatch: Number of mismatched positions in the alignment

-gapopen: Number of gap openings in the alignment.
+gapopen: Number of gap openings in the alignment

-qstart: Start position of the alignment in the query sequence.
+qstart: Start position of the alignment in the query sequence

-qend: End position of the alignment in the query sequence.
+qend: End position of the alignment in the query sequence

-sstart: Start position of the alignment in the subject sequence.
+sstart: Start position of the alignment in the subject sequence

-send: End position of the alignment in the subject sequence.
+send: End position of the alignment in the subject sequence

-evalue: Expectation value (E-value) indicating the statistical significance of the alignment; lower values indicate more significant matches.
+evalue: Expectation value (E-value) indicating the statistical significance of the alignment; lower values indicate more significant matches

-bitscore: Bit score representing the alignment score normalized for scoring system and search space; higher values indicate better alignments.
+bitscore: Bit score representing the alignment score normalized for scoring system and search space; higher values indicate better alignments

-sseq: The aligned part of the subject sequence (actual nucleotides or amino acids in the alignment).
+sseq: The aligned part of the subject sequence (actual nucleotides or amino acids in the alignment)

 Identify top blast hits for each sequence.
 This script takes a blast output file (format: outfmt "6 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore sseq") and identifies the top blast hit for each query.
 Top blast hit = minimum 30 pidentity, greatest blast score and greatest pidentity.
 If a query has two hits with identical blast score and pidentity one is chosen randomly as the tophit.